 OSAMA AWADALLAH: It was 27 times of saying not guilty.
-And each one after another was just an indescribable feeling of how, you know, justice is being done on my case.
-Well, I cannot describe my feeling, but I knew I were innocent and I knew in this great country that justice system is good enough in order for me to be acquitted and the jury were great and this happened.
-I’m so happy and was waiting for that, you know, final — final verdict of the 27th.
-You know, when they said not guilty, it’s like, you know, mountains were moved from my back and it’s just like a newborn new life to me.
+And each one after another was just an undescribable feeling of how, you know, justice is being done on my case.
+Well, I cannot describe my feeling, but I knew I were innocent, and I knew in this great country that justice system is good enough in order for me to be acquitted.
+And the jury were great, and that happened.
+I just, you know, was so happy and was waiting for that, you know, final—final verdict of the 27th.
+You know, when they said not guilty, it’s like, you know, mountains were removed from my back, and it’s just like a newborn new life to me.

 AMY GOODMAN: What did you do next?
 Was your family in the audience?

-OSAMA AWADALLAH: My father was in the audience.
-He was the first one that I greeted and hugged.
-And then I greeted my lawyers and just awaited — wait so that I can go and thank the jury and you know, speak with them and see how they felt.
-It was just amazing.
+OSAMA AWADALLAH: My father was in the audience, was the first one that I greeted and hugged.
+And then I greeted my lawyers and just waited so I can go and thank the jury and, you know, speak with them and see how they felt.
+And it was just amazing.

-AMY GOODMAN: Sara, this was not the first trial.
+AMY GOODMAN: Sarah, this was not the first trial.
 Can you explain the series of trials?

-SARAH KUNSTLER: Well, this —-this case was, was…Initially the indictments were thrown out by Judge Shira Scheindlin.
-We went to the first trial in May of 2005—-or April of 2005 —
+SARAH KUNSTLER: Well, this case was—initially, the indictments were thrown out by Judge Shira Scheindlin.
+We went to the first trial in May of—or April of 2005.
+And—

 AMY GOODMAN: And the indictment at the time was?

-SARAH KUNSTLER: The indictment was reinstated is was two counts of perjury with 27 specifications.
-And in 2005, the government appealed the pretrial ruling and stalled trial basically right after jury selection.
-It took another year for that appeal to be resolved in May of April of 2006, we proceeded to trial again.
-In that trial, it was 10-1 to convict Mr. Awadallah.
+SARAH KUNSTLER: The indictment was reinstated.
+It was two counts of perjury with 27 specifications.
+And in 2005, the government appealed a pretrial ruling and stalled trial basically right after jury selection.
+It took another year for that appeal to be resolved.
+And in May of—April of 2006, we proceeded to trial again.
+In that trial, it was 10 to one to convict Mr. Awadallah.
 It was a hung jury, with one holdout juror who had reasonable doubt as to his guilt.

-So he was brought to ew York, treated — not just a high-risk — he was treated as a high-risk inmate and kept to solitary confinement, subject to ill treatment, the hysteria of 9/11.
-The guards who held him in custody didn’t know whether he was a material witness.
+So he was brought to New York, treated as not just a high-risk—he was treated as a high-risk inmate and kept in solitary confinement, subject to ill treatment, the hysteria of 9/11.
+The guards who held him in custody didn’t know whether he was—that he was a material witness.
 They didn’t know if he had ties to the hijackers.
 They didn’t know if he was partially responsible for 9/11.
-All they knew was that he’s been detained in connection with the 9/11 investigation.
+All they knew was that he was being detained in connection with the 9/11 investigation.

-OSAMA AWADALLAH: Well, you want to take it one day at a time.
-On September 20, was coming — I was coming back from my school heading from my home.
-I had to take another class that I had to go back to.
-And here, I was surprised that there was six or seven cars parked in front of my apartment, 20 FBI.
-Agents approach me and it’s like — it’s like if I have done something that — I was shocked for all these people to come and they start, you know, questioning me —- are you Osama and asking me all these questions and I show them my ID.
-And they said okay we need to talk to you about—-we need to ask you a few questions.
-Then I said ok.
-Well, just go to my apartment and do something, and you know, come out.
+OSAMA AWADALLAH: Well, you want to take it one period at a time.
+On September 20th, was coming back from my school, heading to my home to take a rest, and I have another class that I want to go back to.
+And here, I was surprised with six or seven cars parked in front of my apartment.
+Twenty FBI agents approach me, and it’s like—it’s like if I have done something that—I was shocked, you know, for all these people to come, and they start, you know, questioning me: “Are you Osama Awadallah?” and all these questions.
+And I showed them my ID, and they said, “OK, we need to talk to you about—you know, ask you a few questions.”
+Then, I said, “OK.
+Well, I’ll just go to my apartment, do something, and, you know, come out.”
 And actually, I wanted to go and use the bathroom.
-And the FBI agent refuse to let me close the door on myself.
-And that’s — and my religion is very important, it’s very serious that you know, when you are doing some private stuff, no one interfere — and that was…
+And the FBI agent refused to close the door on myself.
+And that’s—in my religion, it’s very important, it’s very serious, that—you know, when you are doing some private stuff, no one intervene or anything.
+And that was the—

 AMY GOODMAN: He refused to allow you to close the bathroom door.

-OSAMA AWADALLAH: Yes.
-That was the spark of the first incident that made me start to be confused and you know, afraid and all these, you know, surroundings around me from since that time until the last day of grand jury, which is October 15th.
-It was just a series of mistreatment and ridiculous treatment in a way that a human being cannot be treated.
-And then we went to the FBI Office.
-They questioned me for about eight hours — constantly..
+OSAMA AWADALLAH: To close the door, yes.
+And that was the spark or the first incident that made me start to be confused and, you know, afraid.
+And all these, you know, surroundings even around me since—from since that time until the last day of grand jury, which is October 15th, it was just a series of mistreatment, unbelievable, ridiculous treatment, in a way that a human being cannot be treated.
+Then we went to the FBI office.
+They questioned me for about eight hours, constantly.

 AMY GOODMAN: Did you have a lawyer present?

 OSAMA AWADALLAH: No, I didn’t have a lawyer.
-They told me it was going to be a short time, you don’t need anyone to be with you.
+They told me it was going to be a short time.
+“You don’t need anyone to be with you.
 You’re going to be fine.
-Just a few questions and then you will go home.
-I said that’s fine.
-Remember, at that time, I’m 20 years old, you know?
-My English at that time was not like I’m speaking to you now.
-It’s completely different.
-Its been only 2 years in the country, or year and a half…
+Just, you know, a few questions, then you will go home.”
+I said, “That’s fine,” you know, and remember, at that time, I’m 20 years old.
+You know, my English at that time was not like when I’m speaking with you right now; it’s completely different.
+You know, it’s been only two years in the country, or year and a half.
+And—

 AMY GOODMAN: Was there an Arabic speaker there?

-OSAMA AWADALLAH: No. There wasn’t an interpreter there, nor an Arabic speaker.
+OSAMA AWADALLAH: No. There wasn’t an interpreter nor an Arabic speaker.
 They questioned me all day until 10:00, 11:00, midnight.
-And I was so exhausted I just wanted to go home.
-I even was going to answer whatever they wanted in order to just get home and rest.
+And I was so exhausted that I just wanted to go home.
+I even was going to answer whatever they want just in order just to get home and rest.
 My family didn’t know where I am.
 Everyone was worried.
-My community was looking for me.
-And I came at 11:00 and I went to my brother’s and there, I told them what happened with me and the second day, the FBI. — well, actually, on that day, on September 20th, they asked me that they want to come the next day to continue questioning me.
-I said I just said everything that you want, that I have.
-Why this other day?
-They said well there’s a couple questions we need to verify.
-I said ok.
+My community were looking for me.
+And I came at 11:00, I went to my brother’s.
+And there, I told them what happened with me.
+And the second day, the FBI—well, actually, on that day, on September 20th, they asked me that they want to come the next day to continue questioning.
+I said, “Well, I’ve just said everything that you want, you know, I have.
+Why this other day?”
+They said, “Well, there’s a couple of questions we need to verify.”
+I said, “OK.”

 AMY GOODMAN: And they were questioning you about your knowledge of two of the hijackers.

 OSAMA AWADALLAH: Correct.
-Well, not about two of the hijackers, general questions about you know, who do you know in the community.
-Yes, there were some specific questions about people that regarding two of the hijackers, but that came later, more extensively.
-But the beginning was more of generic questions, whom did you talk to?
-Who were your friends?
+Well, not about two of the hijackers, general questions about, you know, who do you know in the community.
+Yes, there were some specific questions about people that—regarding two of the hijackers, but that came later, more extensively.
+But the beginning was more of generic questions: Whom do you talk to?
+Who’s your—who are your friends?
 Do you know these people?
-Do you know they were attempting to do anything like that?
+Do you know if, you know, they were doing or intending to do anything like that?

 AMY GOODMAN: When you were brought before the grand jury, you were in handcuffs?